 We found 13 family medicine practitioners near Hot Springs, SD.

-Dr. Elizabeth Miller's specialties are general practice and family medicine.
+Dr. Elizabeth Miller is a general practitioner and family practice physician.
 She attended medical school at Indiana University School of Medicine.
 She is professionally affiliated with VA Black Hills Health Care System.

 Dr. Steven Massopust is a family practice physician and geriatrician in Fort Meade, SD, Hot Springs, SD, and Rapid City, SD.
 He is professionally affiliated with VA Black Hills Health Care System.
 Dr. Massopust is a graduate of the University of Minnesota Medical School.

 Dr. Peter Hasby's specialty is family medicine.
 Dr. Hasby is affiliated with VA Black Hills Health Care System.
 He attended medical school at SUNY Upstate Medical University.

 Dr. Thomas Templeton's specialty is family medicine.
 Dr. Templeton is affiliated with VA Black Hills Health Care System.
 He studied medicine at the University of New Mexico School of Medicine.